(Adds comments from Trump, lawyer, White House, lawmakers)

 WASHINGTON, May 14 (Reuters) - President Donald Trump on Monday defended his decision to revisit penalties for Chinese company ZTE Corp for flouting U.S. sanctions on trade with Iran, saying the telecom maker is a big buyer for U.S. suppliers.

-The company shut its main operations after the Commerce Department banned U.S. companies from selling components to ZTE for seven years after it violated the terms of a settlement deal for illegally shipped goods made with U.S. parts to Iran and North Korea.
+The company shut its main operations after the Commerce Department banned U.S. companies from selling components to ZTE for seven years after it violated the terms of a settlement deal for illegally shipping goods made with U.S. parts to Iran and North Korea.

 "ZTE, the large Chinese phone company, buys a big percentage of individual parts from U.S. companies.
 This is also reflective of the larger trade deal we are negotiating with China and my personal relationship with President Xi," Trump said on Monday.